Agua Piedra Campground

 Directions

-From Taos, head south on NM-68.
-Turn left onto NM-518 and continue for 23 miles.
-Agua Piedra Campground will be on your right.
-From Peñasco, travel east on State Route 75 about 5 miles to an intersection.
-Turn right onto State Route 518 (unmarked) and continue about 7 miles to the campground entrance.
-From Las Vegas, take State Highway 518 approximately 51 miles to the campground.
+From Taos, head south on NM-68, turn left onto NM-518 and continue 23 miles; the campground is on the right.
+From Penasco, travel east on State Route 75 about 5 miles to the intersection, turn right onto State Route 518 (unmarked) and continue 7 miles to the campground entrance.
+From Las Vegas, NM, take State Highway 518 approximately 51 miles west.

 Amenities